e-zk/cpass/README.md

 after the the secret key is given, cpass will copy the password to the clipboard via the [xsel(1)](http://www.vergenet.net/~conrad/software/xsel/ "xsel Homepage") command.

-currently currently cpass only supports Unix-like systems (GNU/Linux, and \*BSD).
+currently cpass only supports Unix-like systems (GNU/Linux, and \*BSD).

 # building
 run `make`.